-In providing a program for 1’s and 2’s our caregivers understand that these children learn with their whole bodies.
+In providing a program for two year olds, our caregivers understand that these children learn with their whole bodies.
 They learn more by doing than by being told.
-Toddlers discover their world on a physical level, so it is expected that they will prefer walking, climbing, carrying objects, dumping, or dropping objects to sitting, picking up toys or playing only in a designated space.
+Two year olds discover their world on a physical level, so it is expected that they will prefer walking, climbing, carrying objects, dumping, or dropping objects to sitting, picking up toys or playing only in a designated space.

-In planning for toddlers and 2’s our caregivers are prepared to be flexible and spontaneous.
+In planning for two year olds, our caregivers are prepared to be flexible and spontaneous.
 Because they are active explorers, they are eager to try new things and use materials in different ways.

 They are working on becoming autonomous.
 The caregiver respects this and allows opportunities for the child to be responsible and to make choices.
 Expectations for behaviors are developmentally appropriate and allow the child to be challenged yet feel supported.